erf/vis-highlight/README.md

 ## Style

-You can style the matches with:
+You can custom style matches with:

 ```
 require('plugins/vis-highlight').style = 'back:#444444,fore:#cccccc'